-Justification for the ranking: A long term goal (10-20 years) for the coasts and fisheries of Ghana to which Han Mpoano hopes to contribute was defined in broad terms in the submission to USAID.
+Justification for the ranking: A long term goal (10-20 years) for the coasts and fisheries of Ghana to which Hɛn Mpoano hopes to contribute was defined in broad terms in the submission to USAID.
 Specific societal and environmental goals at the scale of the coastal zone of the Western Region have been discussed with participants in general terms.

-Are the Han Mpoano Initiative goals de- tailed through time bound and quanti- tative targets (how much by when)?
-0 no targets defined 1 targets are expressed in non-quantitative terms measure, but not 3 targets have been defined in quan- titative terms (how much, by when) much, by when)? both when)
+Are the Han Mpoano 0 1 2 3 0 Initiative goals de- no targets targets are targets specify targets have been tailed through time defined expressed in either a date or defined in quan- bound and quanti- non-quantitative a quantitative titative terms tative targets (how terms measure, but not (how much, by much, by when)? both when)